-How To Display Process Information Using Procs On Linux - OSTechNix
+Display Process Information Using Procs On Linux - OSTechNix

 $ ps -ejH

-However, Procs tree format is aligned better than Ps command’s output.
+However, Procs tree format is aligned better than

 Change column sort order

 Procs allows you to change the order of user, state, Nice value, cpu time, vmsize, vmrss, read/write throughput columns as you wish.
-You can short the columns result in ascending or decending order.
+You can short the columns result in ascending or descending order.

-For example, to sort the order of cpu time column in ascending order, use sorta (sort ascending) option like below:
+For example, to sort the order of cpu time column in ascending order, use

 $ procs --sorta cpu

-Similarly, to sort in decending order, use sortd (sort descending) option:
+Similarly, to sort in descending order, use

 $ procs --sortd cpu